 MBA student blog, news and social media

-As a Cass student you will have invaluable access to a network of over 49,000 alumni from all over the world.
+As an MBA student you will have invaluable access to a network of over 49,000 alumni from all over the world.
 As an alum you can also attend one MBA elective per year, free of charge.
 Further information about our dedicated alumni department is on our website.

 Being a student will give you access to a wide range of discounts including travel, Microsoft and Apple products, cinema tickets, restaurants, cosmetics and clothing.
 Most discounts can be obtained via an NUS (National Union of Students) membership card or by joining the Unidays website.